Astaxanthin: super antioxidant with multiple effects

 You can primarily find astaxanthin in food such as crustaceans and fish, specifically salmon.
 The nutrient is easily recognized by its prominent reddish color.
 For supplement purposes, manufactures extract the red nutrient from a certain type of algae called Haematococcus pluvialis.

 This creates an effective vegan product that anyone can use.
-It is almost impossible to obtain a significant amount of the antioxidant through diet alone.
+It is a big challenge to obtain a significant amount of the antioxidant through diet alone.

 Sockeye wild salmon has the highest astaxanthin content of about 3.8 mg per 100 g.
 Other species of salmon and trout contain astaxanthin, but in much smaller amounts.
 Shellfish, such as shrimp or lobster, can contain between 1 - 3.6mg per 100g.
 You would have to eat one filet of salmon and 40 pieces of shrimp to obtain 8mg of astaxanthin from food.
 That is almost an entire seafood buffet!